 Our visit brought about an even deeper appreciation for Japanese tea, and it was with much regret that we said goodbye to newfound friends at the end of our four hour tour.
 We enjoyed our guided tea tour so much that it has become a highlight of our visit to Kyoto, and possibly of the entire trip.
 It is definitely an unmissable experience and well worth the journey into the Japanese countryside.

-Wazuka is a beautiful town, but as with so many of the smaller country towns, is experiencing a population exodus as young people seek the familiarity of the working modern day lifestyle.
+Wazuka is a beautiful town, but as with so many of the smaller country towns, is experiencing a population exodus as young people seek the familiarity of the nine-to-five lifestyle.
 In opening its doors to the public with utmost enthusiasm and welcome, Obubu is doing the tea world and its own region a great service.
 With any luck, the future of tea from the Uji region will become even more of a household name, and hallmark of fine Japanese tea.

 For more information about Obubu’s tea tours, please visit their website.